COVID Emergency Relief Flexibilities Extended

-- Approvals will be viewable via BU BRAIN beginning early July 2019.
+- Approvals will be viewable via BU BRAIN beginning late July 2021.

-- The Loan Agreement for a PLUS Loan (MPN) and Entrance Counseling completed online will be viewable via BU BRAIN beginning early July 2019.
+- PLUS Master Promissory Note (MPN) and Entrance Counseling completed online will be viewable via BU BRAIN beginning late July 2021.
 Note: No money will be disbursed until all requirements are satisfied.
 Your credit check will be valid for 180 days.

 Apply for a Graduate PLUS Loan